edm00se/modernize-ng1/docs/Migrate.md

 Development dependencies of note:

-- `parcel-bundler`
+- [`parcel-bundler`][parcel-main], where the magic happens
-- babel
+- babel (at a minimum, the [`.babelrc`](../.babelrc) and any plugins)
-  - babel comes with parcel, but it's here to be explicit for configured environments and plugins
+  - babel comes with parcel, but it's listed here to be explicit for the configured environments and plugins
-  - the env and stage-2 presets
+  - the env and stage-2 presets, again parcel comes with babel's env preset, but since I'm (optionally) adding stage-2 and the ng-annotate plugin, I erred on the side of being explicit
   - the plugins needed are syntax-decorators and [ng-annotate][npm-babel-plugin-ng-annotate] (which requires the syntax decorators babel plugin)
     - the ng-annotate babel plugin does some automagic handling to allow for smarter minification/uglification of the source JavaScript, a la ng-annotate
     - to see an example of how this works out, check out [the ng-annotate babel plugin in action][ng-annotate-plguin-in-action]